roelfie/GildedRose-Refactoring-Kata/README.md

   - At this point we might discover that the existing code doesn't work according to specs (in which case Product Owner will have to decide what to do).
 - Now we're ready to refactor the existing code

-Challenge:
+Challenges:
-Choose a test approach that doesn't require a complete overhaul after GildedRose.java is refactored.
+- Choose a test approach that doesn't require a complete overhaul after GildedRose.java is refactored.
 So this requires some thinking ahead.

+Findings:
+- Aged Brie quality improves twice as fast after the 'sell by' date.
+And once it reaches quality 50 it keeps that quality forever.
+Doesn't seem right?
+Check with Product Owner!
+- There were 3 tests in TexttestFixture.java (+5 Dexterity Vest, Elixir of the Mongoose, Conjured Mana Cake) that I've copied over to the new Junit test.
+Keep or remove?

 ## Step 3: Refactor